f03n1x/f03n1x.github.io/workexperience.md

 # Work Experience
 * * *
-<a href="https://store.steampowered.com/app/1117200/Redemptions_Guild/">Store Page</a>

 ### Lead Programmer at Unlit Games

+<a href="https://store.steampowered.com/app/1117200/Redemptions_Guild/">Redemption's Guild Store Page</a>

-I worked with Unlit Games on Redemption's Guild, at first I was the only programmer, but as time passed I ended up becoming accustomed to the project and was able to help any new programmers that joined us, along with interviewing people for the job.
+I worked with Unlit Games on Redemption's Guild, at first I was the only programmer, but as time passed I ended up becoming accustomed to the project and was able to help any new programmers that joined us, along with also being a part of the interview process when hiring people.
 I helped fix time sensitive bugs for the alpha, beta, early access and full release stages of the game.

 This is some of the work I've done, I created the Loot collection and parry system: